Cliff Montgomery: Job Hunting and Career Planning

 Q&A with the career coach

-“Q&A with the career coach” is a series of articles featuring questions from readers and answers from 42-year human resource veteran and career coach Cliff Montgomery.
-Future questions can be submitted to him at his address below:
+“Q&A with the career coach” is a series of articles featuring questions from readers and clients and answers from 42-year human resource veteran and career coach Cliff Montgomery.
+Future questions can be submitted to him at his address below.

 Send your questions to Clifford E. Montgomery, executive and career coach in New Hope.
 He can be reached at 215-862-5553 or email@example.com.
 His website is montgomerycareercoaching.com.